• Skip to primary navigation

 Why you'll love this recipe

-• More affordable than traditional bulgogi - Ground beef is a much cheaper option than the traditional rib-eye, sirloin, or tenderloin used for the bulgogi recipe.
+• More affordable than traditional bulgogi: Ground beef is significantly cheaper than the conventional rib-eye, sirloin, or tenderloin typically used in bulgogi recipes.

 The beef

-• Cooking Oil - Too much sesame oil can be a bit intense so I add some Avocado Oil for extra volume.
-Any oil that tolerates high heat, such as Canola or Sunflower, is good.
+• Cooking Oil: Too much sesame oil can be intense, so I add Avocado Oil for extra volume.
+Any oil that tolerates high heat, such as Canola or Sunflower, can also be used.

 The marinade

-• Rice Vinegar - I like to use seasoned rice vinegar for extra flavor.
+• Rice Vinegar: I prefer using seasoned rice vinegar for added flavor.
 If you can't find any at your local store, plain rice vinegar will do.

-• Sriracha - This is my favorite seasoning for many recipes and my marinade wouldn't be complete without it.
+• Sriracha: My favorite seasoning for many recipes, and my marinade wouldn't be complete without it.

-• Red Pepper Flakes - This is not an essential ingredient to add but since I'm used to spicy food I like to add some to my marinade.
+• Red Pepper Flakes: Not an essential ingredient, but since I'm used to spicy food, I like to add some to my Korean beef bowl marinade.

 The Gochujang sauce

-• Gochujang Paste - This is Fermented Red Chili Paste and is available at Asian grocery stores.
-An intrinsic part of Korean cooking, it adds much flavor to any Korean Inspired dish.
+• Gochujang Paste: This fermented red chili paste is available at Asian grocery stores.
+It is an integral part of Korean cuisine, adding a significant amount of flavor to any Korean-inspired dish.

-• Soy Sauce - I like to take the gochujang and add some soy sauce to it for that umami flavor.
+• Soy Sauce: I like to add soy sauce to the gochujang for that umami flavor.

-• Red Pepper Flakes - Once again, I can never have enough spices in my food!
-Feel free to eliminate this ingredient or use less of it, depending on your palate.
+• Red Pepper Flakes: I can never have enough spices in my food!
+You can eliminate or use less of this ingredient depending on your palate.

-• Rice Vinegar - A little bit of rice vinegar helps balance the spicy, salty, and sweet taste of all the other ingredients.
+• Rice Vinegar: A small amount of rice vinegar helps balance the spicy, salty, and sweet flavors of the other ingredients.

 Substitutions & variations

-Change up the vegetables - Add some carrots, cucumber, or even spinach to your bowl.
+• Change the vegetables: Add fresh or sautéed carrots, cucumber, bell peppers, and even spinach to your bowls.

-Switch up the meats - ground chicken, ground turkey, and thinly sliced and sauteed meats work very well.
-For vegans, try this recipe with impossible meat.
+• Switch up the meats: ground chicken, ground turkey, and thinly sliced, sautéed meats work very well.
+For vegans, try this recipe with Impossible Meat.

-Try a different carb base - use white rice as shown or try the Korean ground beef bowl with some fried rice, garlic rice, or even some noodles as the base for your bowl.
+• Try a different carb base: use white rice as shown, or try the Korean ground beef bowl with some fried rice, garlic rice, or noodles as the base for your bowl.

-Make this a low-carb bowl - Eliminate the Starch completely and serve the beef over some spaghetti squash or cauliflower rice for a lower-carb option.
+• Make this a low-carb bowl: Eliminate the Starch and serve the beef over spaghetti squash or cauliflower rice for a lower-carb option.
 Try the bowls with only vegetables.
 Shred some napa cabbage, saute some Broccoli or tri-colored bell Peppers, and snap peas.

-Try different garnishes - For a crunchy topping add some crushed peanuts and crispy noodles.
-Not in the mood to chop and cut the veggies, add some fresh microgreens.
+• Try different garnishes: For a crunchy topping, add crushed peanuts and crispy noodles.
+If you're not in the mood to chop and cut the veggies, add some fresh microgreens.

 Step-by-step instructions

-Step 5 - Uncover and cook the beef on high till all the liquid evaporates.
+• Step 3: Bring to a boil and cook on high until all the liquid has evaporated.

-Step 6 - Saute the beef for a few minutes till the meat is medium brown.
+• Step 4: Fry for a few minutes at the end till the meat is medium to dark brown.
+Plate, garnish, and enjoy your Korean beef bowls.

 Expert Tips

-• Repurpose your leftovers to create new meals - If you have any leftover meat after dinner is over (you probably won't) use it to make bulgogi spring rolls, bulgogi tacos (yes that's a thing), bulgogi pizza, or just fill it in lettuce and make yourself a healthy wrap for lunch the next day.
+• Repurpose your leftovers: If you have any leftover meat after dinner is over (you probably won't), use it to make bulgogi spring rolls, bulgogi tacos (yes, that's a thing), bulgogi pizza, or fill it in lettuce and make yourself a healthy wrap for lunch the next day.

-• To save time, start cooking your rice, sauce, and beef simultaneously - I usually cook my rice in my Instant Pot and start on the beef and sauce at the same time, using two different burners on my stove.
+I usually cook my rice in my Instant Pot and cook the meat and sauce simultaneously using two different burners on my stove.

 Recipe FAQS